 Hosting your own KF2 server gives you a lot of freedom.
 But the process can be long and challenging.
 Plus, if you do it wrong, the server may crash continuously, or worse, never launch at all.
-Our team of experts has created this guide on how to host a KF2 server to show you the proper steps.
+Our team has created this guide on how to host a KF2 server to show you the proper steps.

 How to Host a KF2 Server